nekromant/esp8266-frankenstein/README.md

 * gpio controls only gpio0 and gpio2

 Known limitation, since only these are broken out on my modules.
 It's somewhere on my TODO list.
-Note that GPIO selection support now exists for the `dht22` command and the i2c commands.
+Note that selection of the full range of valid GPIOs now exists for the `dht22` command and the i2c commands.